Advice about housing options for those with additional needs and who to talk to for support in Wiltshire.

 If you want to discuss joining the Housing Register, you can talk to a housing officer on 0300 456 0106 between 9am and 5pm weekdays.

-This would be considered if you are a young person with very complex needs that require a lot of support.
+Residential or nursing care services would be considered if you are a young person with very complex needs that require a lot of support.

-This means you will live in your own home, either by yourself or with others.
+Supported living means you will live in your own home, either by yourself or with others.
 If you need it, you can get support to help you with things such as cooking, cleaning, shopping.
 This support is not guaranteed and may be provided only once an assessment has been completed to see how much/and what support you need.
 You can find information about supported living by visiting:

 You will also be given information and advice about benefits, grants and funding options that are available to support you to live independently.
 This will include information on the Client Contribution (how much you need to pay towards your care and support).